 Because there is significant variation in regional spending growth, NAACOS is concerned that use of CMS's proposed ACPT will harm ACOs in regions where spending growth exceeds the ACPT because those ACOs will have lower benchmarks over time compared with current policy.
-Rather than its proposed policy, NAACOS urges CMS to keep its current two-way trend that uses a blend of national and regional spending but recommends two changes: CMS (1) use the ACPT as the national component of the trend adjustment, rather than observed national FFS spending and (2) remove ACO-assigned beneficiaries from the regional comparison group, negating the effect of ACOs' savings on the regional trend.
+Rather than its proposed policy, NAACOS urges CMS to keep its current two-way trend that uses a blend of national and regional spending but recommends two changes: CMS (1) use the USPCC as the national component of the trend adjustment, rather than observed national FFS spending and (2) remove ACOassigned beneficiaries from the regional comparison group, negating the effect of ACOs' on the regional trend.
 These changes would allow CMS to meet all of its goals, including moving toward administrative benchmarking and minimizing the unintended consequences of harming nearly a third of ACOs that we outline below.
 This both takes the first step of using projected administrative trends in benchmarking while removing the inequities associated with including an ACO's beneficiaries in its regional trend.

 If CMS does finalize the proposed three-way trend update, NAACOS strongly urges that sufficient guardrails are put in place to protect ACOs who would see lower benchmarks because of the ACPT.
 Specifically, we recommend CMS set ACOs' historic benchmark at the higher of the proposed three-way trend adjustment or the current two-way trend adjustment.
 We further recommend CMS consider alternative proposals to mitigate negative impacts of the ACPT such as basing it on regional spending, rather than national.
 Because there is significant variation in regional spending growth, the use of a national trend factor will benefit ACOs in regions with slower spending growth and reduce benchmarks for ACOs in regions with higher spending growth.
 As a result, efficient, low-cost providers, including ACOs, who operate in regions where spending exceeds the ACPT will be harmed by having their already low spending targets reduced over time.
 While we appreciate CMS's efforts to create a stable, more predictable update factor in MSSP benchmarks, additional adjustments are needed to account for regional variations.
-CMS acknowledges the need to consider regional variation in its request for information (RFI) on administrative benchmarks included in the proposed rule.
-Yet, the agency does not account for regional variation with the proposal to incorporate the ACPT.

 Using published USPCC rates from 2014-2019, the Institute for Accountable Care modeled the impact of the proposed policy for 2018 MSSP ACOs.
 Overall, a significant number of ACOs would be negatively impacted by the proposed three-way trend with the ACPT.
-Specifically, 66 percent of ACOs would benefit from using the projected "administrative" trend while 34 percent would face lower benchmarks over the five-year period (see Graphic 1 below).
+Specifically, 66 percent of ACOs would benefit from using the projected "administrative" trend while 34 percent would face lower benchmarks over the five-year period (see Graph 1 below).
 In fact, nearly 5 percent of ACOs would see benchmarks fall by 2 percent or more by the end of their five-year agreement.
 By CMS's own projections in the proposed rule, 62 percent of ACOs could see a higher benchmark under the three-way trend with ACPT.
 Presumably, 38 percent of ACOs would see a lower benchmark.